NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 =========

 The default program used for backup is duplicity using the globbing file list feature.
 Encryption is disabled and duplicity cache is stored in ``/var/lib/nethserver/backup/duplicity/ directory``.
+We plan to support all duplicity features in the near future.

 See http://duplicity.nongnu.org/ for more information.